Sarah Clark, LPC

-BS, University of Cincinnati // LPC, Xavier University
+BS, University of Cincinnati // MA, Xavier University

 Sarah Clark is an Associate Clinician at The Anxiety Center in Cincinnati.
 Sarah graduated from the University of Cincinnati with a Psychology degree, and received her Master’s Degree in Clinical Mental Health from Xavier University.
 Sarah is also certified in Seven Challenges, which covers caring for teen and adolescent AOD (Alcohol and Other Drug abuse), as well as being trained in trauma-focused cognitive behavioral therapy.